 Horseback riding is a popular way to see the countryside and to discover secluded beaches which are only accessible by boat, horse or on foot.

-There are boat tours to various area beaches including 4 km long Playa Rincon.
+There are boat tours to various local beaches, including the gorgeous 4 km long Playa Rincon.

 Fish in the shallows or deep sea fish at about 6000 feet just 2 km from shore.